Managing a multi-author site can feel risky if everyone has full access to your content.

 Finally, don’t forget to click the ‘Update’ button to save your changes.

 We hope this article helped you learn how to allow WordPress editors to only edit certain pages.
-You may also want to see our tutorial on how to limit authors to their own posts in WordPress admin and our ultimate WordPress security guide for beginners.
+You may also want to see our tutorial on how to restrict WordPress pages by user role and our expert picks for the best user management plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.